Agnostella/samwich-cli/README.md

   --locked \
   --output-file requirements.txt

-samwich-cli --requirements-path requirements.txt --template-file template.yaml
+samwich-cli --requirements requirements.txt --template-file template.yaml
 ```

 ### Options

-- `--requirements-path`: Path to your Python requirements.txt file.
+- `--requirements`: Path to your Python requirements.txt file.
 Defaults to `requirements.txt` in the current directory.
 - `--template-file`: Path to your AWS SAM template file.
 Defaults to `template.yaml` in the current directory.
 - `--debug`: Enable debug logging